m-mitrovic/Cards-App/README.md

 - The next issue I faced was with the calendar card.
 I needed a way for the card text to be edited from the card hosting view and not the `CalendarGridView`.
 I first tried passing the `Card` property to the `CalendarGridView`, and although I was able to edit it - I still wanted to be able to style it from the card view.
 After spending quite some time reasearching, I solved it by utilizing a `DateView` which allowed me to pass every date of the month as a text property to be styled in the card view.

 # References
-Here are the third party frameworks I've used to assist with the building of the app:
+Here are the third party frameworks & tutorials I've used to assist with the building of the app:
 - [SunMoonCalc](https://github.com/kanchudeep/SunMoonCalculator): Using on-device calculations gets the illumination, angle, and other important datasets of the Moon.
-- [SwiftUI Path]https://www.hackingwithswift.com/books/ios-swiftui/creating-custom-paths-with-swiftui: Tutorial that helped me understand SwiftUI Paths for the moon phase card.
+- [SwiftUI Path](https://www.hackingwithswift.com/books/ios-swiftui/creating-custom-paths-with-swiftui): Tutorial that helped me understand SwiftUI Paths for the moon phase card.